Council of Jewish Communities of Morocco: History

+In 1918, the French colonial administration recognized local Jewish community councils.
+In 1931, they were given a legal personality.

 The Dahir of 1918, which first organized the Jewish courts and established a legal organization for the Jewish communities in Morocco, was replaced the Dahir of 1945, which democratized the internal political process of the Jewish communities.
 It called for yearly meetings of the leaders of the country's Jewish communities to discuss their common issues, and the CCMI was the organ through which those discussions took place.

 The French placed Jewish supporters loyal to them, such as Jacques Dahan, at the leadership of the council, mediating between the interests of the French government and the Jewish community.
 The organization published La Voix des communautés, a monthly newspaper representing the mainstream views of the Westernized class of Moroccan Jews.